-After submitting your application you must advise the Trust of any significant changes in your organisation, its governance or finances which might impact on our consideration of your application, especially if this would impact on the provision of qualified clinical staff.
+After submitting your application you must advise the Trust of any significant changes in your organisation, its governance or finances which might impact on our consideration of your application.

 We will assess your application against the key criteria of the programme.